Age-related Memory Loss

 Memory loss and age

 Most of the time forgetfulness is not a cause for concern, and whilst forgetfulness doesn’t have an underlying medical reason, it is recognised as ‘age associated’ and perfectly normal.
 Then there are much more serious types of ‘forgetfulness’ which is more than just being forgetful.
-Brain diseases like Alzheimer’s disease and other forms for dementia are totally different.
+Diseases like Alzheimer’s disease and other forms for dementia are totally different.
 It’s important to remember that “dementia” is an umbrella term that describes a number symptoms that are linked to memory loss that are severe enough to require support in daily life.

 Such symptoms include: